LadySubrosa/bartendr/README.md

 I learned quite a bit during this project that I will take-away with me for future work:

--Multi-step forms can be incredibly powerful for getting users to completion -The User Centered Design Canvas can quickly organize business goals against user goals and bring focus to the design process -Vue.js has a lot to offer and helped me get up and running really fast.
+* Multi-step forms can be incredibly powerful for getting users to completion
+* The User Centered Design Canvas can quickly organize business goals against user goals and bring focus to the design process
+* Vue.js has a lot to offer and helped me get up and running really fast.